czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

-Fallacies are both plausible and logical, with something missing. results in political support, bad results.
+Fallacies are both plausible and logical, with something missing.
+Results in political support, bad results.

-Fair, social jusice, equality: appealing for politicians.

 REALITY: In other words, evidence is too dangerous— politically, financially and psychologically— for some people to allow it to become a threat to their interests
 In short, reducing the set of mutually acceptable terms tends to reduce the set of mutually acceptable results.

 EXAMPLES: Rent control, gov policies that promote employee benefits.

 ## FALLACY OF COMPOSITION:
 what is true of a part is true of the whole.
 Whole neighborhoods have been demolished and "redeveloped" with upscale housing and shopping malls as a means of "revitalizing" the community.
 Often the federal government subsidizes this operation.
 Rich people have to be transferred somewhere, as well as displaced people.

 ## CHESS-PIECE FALLACY: